octoccoper/tasks/README.md

-This is some tasks from https://leetcode.com
+These are some tasks from https://leetcode.com